Woody Allen: Soon-Yi Previn

 In 1977, Mia Farrow and André Previn adopted Soon-Yi Previn from Seoul, South Korea.
 She had been abandoned.
-The Seoul Family Court established a Family Census Register (legal birth document) on her behalf on December 28, 1976, with a presumptive birth date of October 8, 1970; according to Maureen Orth, a bone scan in the U.S. estimated that she was between five and seven years old.
+The Seoul Family Court established a Family Census Register (legal birth document) on her behalf on December 28, 1976, with a presumptive birth date of October 8, 1970.
+According to Mia Farrow, a bone scan in the U.S. estimated that she was between six and eight years old ("We're saying seven") in early 1978, in accordance with the Seoul Family Court's information.
 According to Previn, her first friendly interaction with Allen took place when she was injured playing soccer during 11th grade and Allen offered to transport her to school.
-After her injury, she began attending New York Knicks basketball games with Allen in 1990.
+After her injury, she began attending New York Knicks games with Allen in 1990.
 They attended more games and by 1991 had become closer.
 In September 1991, she began studies at Drew University in New Jersey.

 In January 1992, Farrow found nude photographs of Previn in Allen's home.
-Allen, then 56, told Farrow that he had taken the photos the day before, approximately two weeks after he first had sex with Previn.
+Allen, then 56, told Farrow that he had taken the photos the day before, about two weeks after he first had sex with Previn.
 Both Farrow and Allen contacted lawyers shortly after the photographs were discovered.
 Previn was asked to leave summer camp because she was spending too much time taking calls from a "Mr. Simon", who turned out to be Allen.

-In an August 1992 interview with Time Magazine Allen said, "I am not Soon-Yi's father or stepfather", adding, "I've never even lived with Mia.
+In an August 1992 interview with Time magazine, Allen said, "I am not Soon-Yi's father or stepfather", adding: "I've never even lived with Mia.
 I've never in my entire life slept at Mia's apartment, and I never even used to go over there until my children came along seven years ago.
 I never had any family dinners over there.
 I was not a father to her adopted kids in any sense of the word."
-Adding that Soon-Yi never treated him as a father figure and that he rarely spoke to her before their romantic relationship, Allen seemed to see few or no problems with their relationship.
+Saying that Soon-Yi never treated him as a father figure and that he rarely spoke to her before their romantic relationship, Allen seemed to see few or no problems with their relationship.

 On August 17, 1992, Allen issued a statement saying that he was in love with Previn.
-Their relationship became public and "erupted into tabloid headlines and late-night monologues in August 1992."
+Their relationship became public and "erupted into tabloid headlines and late-night monologues in August 1992".

 Allen and Previn were married in Venice, Italy, on December 23, 1997.
-They have adopted two children, and live in the Carnegie Hill section of Manhattan's Upper East Side.
+They have two adopted daughters, and live in the Carnegie Hill section of Manhattan's Upper East Side.